Bayangan talks about debut album ‘Bersendirian Berhad’, loneliness and making good use of your limitations

 Bayangan is Fikri Fadzil’s stage name for his neo-folk project.
 His début album Bersendirian Berhad is the culmination of several months of seclusion in his home-cum-office, containing songs that are minimal, but loaded with messages of nostalgia, addiction, darkness and more.
 We had a deep conversation with him about a large variety of things, and as a man who has spent years being one of the most respected curators of Southeast Asian music with it’s a treasure trove of influence, stories and inspiration.

 The conversation happened in the Wknd office’s backyard, with a lone tree in the middle and three of Fikri’s cats accompanying us.
 Fikri jokingly claimed that the cats were his band members (at least, we think he was joking) as he talked about his first venture into writing music and howthe inevitability of death.

-It all officially started when Bayangan released the single, Kuala Lumpur (which was featured in a Vans documentary) and now with the album out, it’s all lead to this conversation in a double-storeyed house in TTDI.
+It all officially started when Bayangan released the single, Kuala Lumpur (which was featured in and now with the album out, it’s all lead to this conversation in a double-storeyed house in TTDI.

 From curator to creator

 The Fikri that most people are familiar with is the Fikri of the Wknd Session so I’m interested to know, when did you start writing music?
 When did you become Bayangan?

 I started writing music in high school, like a lot of people, probably when I was 14 or 15 years old.
 I started playing in a band when I was 12 with a couple of other guys.
 One of my bandmates is yang pelakon tu; Iedil Putra!
 He was my classmate *laughs*